Edward Rolle: Travels

 Published in the Egerton Collection are several letters of correspondence between Rolle and Joseph Spence during the latter's three travels abroad, from December 1730 to July 1733, and from May 1737 to November 1741 (with a break).
 A letter from Spence to his mother Mirabella Spence on 16 November 1732 details the extent to which Rolle had, through the interest of his cousin Henry Rolle M.P., got "a pretty little living... which he can hold with New College.
-'Tis in Devonshire, within three miles of the place whe re he was born, and there's a pretty little newfashion'd house upon it."
+'Tis in Devonshire, within three miles of the place where he was born, and there's a pretty little newfashion'd house upon it."

 In another letter to his mother dated from Florence, 7 November 1740, Spence gave an amusing description of Rolle: "A Lazy, Lath-gutted Fellow, with a Wezel-Face.
 He's thin and made for business.
 He shou'd write as fast as a Greyhound runs.
 I always thought he'd come to little or nothing, and so he's like to do if he grows much thinner."

 Before earning his Bachelor of Divinity in the summer of 1753, Rolle himself was abroad: travelling to Venice, Padua, and Florence, he had crossed the Alps and arrived at Mainz; Rolle was then preparing to descend the Rhine to Spa and Amsterdam.
 His intention was to go through Holland and so visit Brussels and Calais.
 His companion, Mr. W., was paying expenses.
 These travels are described by Rolle in a letter to Spence on pages 443 to 446 in Spence's own Observations, Anecdotes, and Characters, of Books and Men.
 Two other letters by Rolle, written from his Devonian benefice to Spence, are in the same volume.

 Rolle and Spence were both friends of the Rev. Christopher Pitt, translator of Virgil, whom they visited at his parsonage house of Pimperne, near Blandford, in Dorset.
 A letter from Pitt on 4 January 1736 speaks of his imitations of Horace, including one addressed to Rolle, which had been printed.

 A letter from Sophia Bentinck, Duchess of Kent to Rolle refers to painter Jacopo Amigoni, whom she commissioned, and suggests that King George II also sat to him, but there is no corroborating evidence for this statement.